Franchisors beware: this is the way to avoid proceedings

 However, the court considered that there was a best efforts obligation, not an obligation to achieve a result: “that on the basis of the [agreements] applicable between the parties there is a best efforts obligation and not an obligation to achieve a result.”

-The judgment shows the importance of prequalifying an obligation in advance.
-Since this involved a best-efforts obligation, the court considered that the functionality of the software package was irrelevant and there could therefore be no question of a shortcoming.
+The judgment shows the importance of classifying an obligation in advance.
+Since this was a best-efforts obligation, the court considered that the functionality of the software package was irrelevant and there could therefore be no question of a failure.

 This is the consequence for the franchisees

-Since the franchisees had based their claims on an obligation to achieve a result, a shortcoming based on an obligation of best efforts has not been sufficiently substantiated and has also not been demonstrated.
+Since the franchisees had based their claims on an obligation to achieve a result, a failure based on an obligation to make best efforts was not sufficiently substantiated and was also not demonstrated.

-This lawsuit emphasizes the importance of the type of obligation and whether it is properly qualified by the claimant.
-In the event of an incorrect qualification, a court will not be able to determine whether there has been a breach of contract, let alone allow a claim.
+This lawsuit emphasises the importance of the type of obligation and whether it is properly classified by the claimant.
+In the event of an incorrect classification, a court will be unable to determine whether there has been a breach of contract, let alone allow a claim.

 VIOTTA supports you as franchisor

-Rules are rarely black or white.
-That is why experienced lawyers can help you make an analysis in advance so that you do not face difficulties afterwards.
+Contractual provisions are rarely black or white.
+That is why experienced lawyers can help you make an analysis in advance so that you do not face difficulties later on.
 At VIOTTA, we are highly specialised and have a lot of experience in this field.
+We also always keep an eye on the costs.
 Would you like more information?
 Contact us.